Vanesa0104/Comp-3005-Final-Project-/README.md

 ### 3. Set up the PostgreSQL database

+I had a corrupt file that prevent me from connecting to PG Admin 4, so I'm putting this here just in case

 1. Open `psql`:

 ```bash
 psql -U postgres
 ```

-2. Create and connect to the `fitness` database:
+2. Make sure you can connect to the `fitness` database:

 ```sql
 \c fitness